ezriharmusial/LastMessengerS/src/lib/md-collections/media/forever.md

 ---
-excerpt: The song Forever is a love song created by the inspiration of my love life.
+seo_excerpt: The song Forever is a love song created by the inspiration of my love life.
 It defines the heart of a woman that loves a man unconditionally.
 align_image: left
 color: text-pink-200